-Believe it or not, you were born to rule!
+Believe it or not, you were born to rule in love!

 Just as surely as a crown prince born into a royal family is to be a king, you are destined, when "born again" into the universe-ruling Family of God, to reign as an even greater and eternal king.